Last updated June 2026

 How long is the Red Rocks walk?

-7.4km return (3.7km each way).
-Allow 2–3 hours at a relaxed pace, including time at the seal colony.
+7.4 km return.
+Allow 2–3 hours at a relaxed pace, including time to view the seals.

 Are the seals always there?

-Yes — New Zealand fur seals are present at Sinclair Head year-round.
-Numbers are highest in winter (June–August), when up to 100+ animals may be hauled out.
-Summer numbers are lower as males disperse.
+Yes, New Zealand fur seals are present year-round.
+Numbers peak in winter, when up to 150 animals may be hauled out.

 Why are the rocks red?

-The rocks are ancient pillow basalt — lava that erupted underwater approximately 190 million years ago during the Triassic period and has since been reddened by oxidation.
+The formations are ancient pillow basalt created by underwater lava flows and later reddened by oxidation.
 They are among the oldest exposed rocks in the Wellington region.

 How close can I get to the seals?

-Stay at least 20 metres away and never position yourself between a seal and the sea.
-New Zealand fur seals are wild animals and can move quickly.
-The colony is easily viewed from the track end without approaching.
+Stay at least 20 metres away and never stand between a seal and the sea.
+The colony is easily viewed from the track end.

 Is the track suitable for children?